dorkywaffles/test_repo/README.md

 ## Overview

-BucStop-Goofin is a modern microservices-based gaming platform developed as part of the Software Engineering II course. <br>This platform features classic arcade games (Snake, Tetris, and Pong) with a clean, responsive UI and a scalable architecture designed for cloud deployment.
+BucStop is a modern microservices-based gaming platform developed as part of the Software Engineering II course. <br>This platform features classic arcade games (Snake, Tetris, and Pong) with a clean, responsive UI and a scalable architecture designed for cloud deployment.

 [▶️ Watch the BucStop-Goofin Intro & Demo Video](https://vimeo.com/1079595088/f69404c8a6?ts=0&share=copy)